KratosMultiphysics/Kratos/INSTALL.md

 cmake --build "%KRATOS_BUILD%/%KRATOS_BUILD_TYPE%" --target install -- /property:configuration=%KRATOS_BUILD_TYPE% /p:Platform=x64 /p:CL_MPcount=2 /m:2
 ```

-Finally you can set parallelism options in the VisualStudio IDE.
+Finally you can set parallelism options in the *VisualStudio IDE*.

 **Warning**: Please be careful while mixing parallel builds with unitary builds.
 See [below](#unitary-builds)

 #### MacOS

-There is no dedicated support for parallel builds in MacOS, but Linux options should behave very similarly.
-If you detect a problem please inform us and we will
-try to update this section with the specifics.
+There is no dedicated support for parallel builds in *MacOS*, but *GNU/Linux* options should behave very similarly.
+If you detect a problem please inform us and we will try to update this section with the specifics.

 ### Building Environment

-It is possible to configure the build environment for Kratos, that is: where the source is located, which will be the install dir, and how the python files are going to be installed.
+It is possible to configure the build environment for *Kratos*, that is: where the source is located, which will be the install dir, and how the python files are going to be installed.

 `KRATOS_SOURCE=Path`
-Path to the source of Kratos.
+Path to the source of *Kratos*.
 It will target the directory above this script by default.

 `KRATOS_BUILD=Path`
-Build directory for Kratos.
+Build directory for *Kratos*.
 Makefiles, vsprojects and other artifacts will be stored here.
-It defaults to Kratos/Build
+It defaults to `Kratos/Build`

 `KRATOS_APP_DIR=Path`
 Path where your applications are located.
 This variable is not necessary but it helps to organize the list of applications to be compiled.
-It defaults to Kratos/Applications
+It defaults to `Kratos/Applications`

 `KRATOS_INSTALL_PYTHON_USING_LINKS=ON/OFF`
 Controls wether the python files are installed by making copies or creating symlinks to the files in the source directory.
 This options is specially usefull if you are developing python files and don't want to reinstall every time you touch a script.

-Using this option in windows requires elevated privileges (you must run the script as admin)
+Using this option in *Windows* requires elevated privileges (you must run the script as admin)

 ### Common Flags